 Our 2.5 hour Golden Gate package is one of our most popular SF City Hall wedding photography packages and is perfect for the couple who wants a little more than just the standard coverage.
 It's popularity centers around the affordability of the coverage coupled with the photography focused agenda.
 For San Francisco couples who want to travel to other places in the city, this IS the package that is most requested.
 We have provided a nice sample of our Golden Gate package in the above photos.
 This particular couple opted to utilize the extra time to have us attend their marriage reception celebration.
 Other couples will use the extra 1 hour provided to go to one of San Francisco's famed landmarks like the Palace of Fine Arts, Legion of Honor, or Coit Tower.
 Our approach to San Francisco city hall wedding photography is to custom tailor each of our packages to our client's wishes.
 How our newlyweds use the extra hour after their city hall building coverage is up to them.
 We also advise them on how we feel each package fits into their own individual photography needs in case something else is more suitable.
-We really try to help our couples choose the best and most suitable package for them and not the most expensive.
+We really try to help our couples choose the best package for them and not the most expensive.
 The most important aspect of any Town Hall wedding photography coverage is to ensure the suitability of our style and focus to the bride and groom's desires.
 Here are some of the types of style issues we will discuss with our clients prior to our shoot: